 Although this is geared for our email clients, these tips and information apply to anyone that uses email programs.

-Our Business Hosting Plans come with ample storage for web and email (purchased separately as a value add-on) usage, but without routine email maintenance or proper setup of 3rd party clients (Outlook, windows live, apple mail, etc..) it may reach the disk quota rather quickly as all emails and email attachments are stored on the mail server.
-In addition, the mail accounts performance will degrade over time without general cleanup of the mail accounts.
+We offer email services as a valued added service to our clients who choose to use our Website Care Plan services (Hosting, Maintenance, Security & Support).
+Our new email services include an abundance of storage to start with, but without routine email maintenance or proper setup of 3rd party clients (Outlook, windows live, apple mail, etc..) it may reach the disk quota rather quickly as all emails and email attachments are stored on the mail server.
+In addition, the mail accounts’ performance will degrade over time without general cleanup of the mail accounts.